 Bitcoin has also had a number of "chain split" forks (of the 44 since Bitcoin Cash) where rather than splitting the Bitcoin community the intention is to leverage Bitcoin as an airdrop type distribution method for a new project.
 Anyone can fork the UTXO set of Bitcoin or any UTXO-based cryptocurrency and award their new coins (which will follow the rules they set) to Bitcoin holders.
-This seems to have been used as a tactic by some teams for getting a headstart on recognition and awareness.
+This seems to have been used as a tactic by some teams for getting a headstart on recognition and awareness - as well as gaming the market capitalization metric with a lot of units that are technically circulating but whose holders are unaware.